 - Bathe or hose the wound with cold, clean water to remove dirt and allow you to see the wound clearly.
 The cold water will help reduce swelling. - Clean the wound fully using a gauze swab and antiseptic solution.
-Dilute the wound solution according to packet instructions. - Trim the hair around the wound to help keep the wound clean. - Do not use sprays or powders unless specifically instructed by your vet. - If your vet recommends you bandage the wound, the bandage should be monitored daily and changed regularly.
-When changing the bandage, check the wound for signs of infection (unpleasant smell or discharge) and to see it is healing.
+Dilute the wound solution according to packet instructions. - Trim the hair around the wound to help keep the wound clean. - Do not use sprays or powders unless specifically instructed by your vet. - If your vet recommends you bandage the wound, the bandage should be monitored daily and changed regularly. - When changing the bandage, check the wound for signs of infection (unpleasant smell or discharge) and to see it is healing.
 The bandage should not cause sores.
-If worried, speak to your vet.
-Remember, a badly bandaged leg will cause more harm than good.
-Seek expert advice if needed. - Healing wounds may cause irritation to your donkey.
-Speak to your vet if your donkey shows signs of selftrauma (such as biting or rubbing at the wound site).
+If worried, speak to your vet. - Healing wounds may cause irritation to your donkey.
+Speak to your vet if your donkey shows signs of self-trauma (such as biting or rubbing at the wound site).